coding-kelps/liaisons-preprocess/README.md

 ### Preprocessing Notes

-The primary aim of this preprocessing is to create a representative sample of the dataset, thereby reducing computational costs for benchmarking and testing related software.
+The primary aim of this preprocessing is to create representative samples of the dataset, roughly 100 entries, enabling benchmarking with limited computing resources.
+Secondly, previous models in the field of relation-based argument mining have proven to give misleading benchmarks by achieving satisfactory results in specific domains (Gorur et al., 2024).
+To circumvent this, the preprocessing will also modify the distribution of claims to achieve a balanced plurality of stances and topics.

+### Results

+Processing results can be found on HuggingFace at [coding-kelps/liaisons-claim-stance-sample](https://huggingface.co/datasets/coding-kelps/liaisons-claim-stance-sample).

 ## About the Development Team
 This project is solely conducted by me, [Guilhem Santé](https://github.com/guilhem-sante).
 I am a postgraduate student pursuing the MSc in Artificial Intelligence at Heriot-Watt University in Edinburgh.